News

 New Report Recommends Actions to Address Cannabis Policy Impacts to Public Health and Health Equity

 The National Academies of Medicine recently released a report titled “Cannabis Policy Impacts Public Health and Health Equity.”
 The report builds on a 2017 report about the health impacts of cannabis use.
 The new report notes that with more than half of US states legalizing cannabis use for medicinal or recreational use, the commercial markets that have emerged have complex policies surrounding cultivation, processing, manufacturing, distribution, marketing, and sales.
-Additionally, the report notes that because cannabis is illegal at the federal level, federal guidance has been minimal and where it has surfaced, the focus has been on sales rather than public health.
+Additionally, the report notes that because marijuana is illegal at the federal level, federal guidance has been minimal and where it has surfaced, the focus has been on sales rather than public health.

-Given the absence of federal public health guidance, the pace of state legalization efforts that have mostly avoided strong public health guardrails, greater social acceptance of cannabis, social justice efforts to address the failed war on drugs, the documented health effects of cannabis consumption, and a federal proposal to move cannabis to Schedule III of the Controlled Substances Act (CSA), the Centers for Disease Control (CDC) and the National Institutes of Health (NIH) commissioned a report to consider a public health approach to cannabis policy.
+Given the absence of federal public health guidance, the pace of state legalization efforts that have mostly avoided strong public health guardrails, greater social acceptance of cannabis, social justice efforts to address the failed war on drugs, the documented health effects of cannabis consumption, and a federal proposal to move marijuana to Schedule III of the Controlled Substances Act (CSA), the Centers for Disease Control (CDC) and the National Institutes of Health (NIH) commissioned a report to consider a public health approach to cannabis policy.

 The report begins with a review of cannabis policy, reviews cannabis consumption and markets in the United States, analyzes the core public health functions alongside cannabis policy, discusses how cannabis policy influences social and health equity, and reviews available and needed research on cannabis policy.